 Because the transcriptome analysis suggested Grna; Grnb-dependent changes in the activation state of microglial cells, we further examined their morphology as an activation hallmark.
-We labelled microglial cells in the intact adult zebrafish telencephalon through immunohistochemistry against 4C4 [69] and compared 4C4+ cells in the telencephalon in young wildtype (3–5-month-old) and mutant (3- to 5-month-old) animals (Figure 2a,b′,e–g′).
+We labelled microglial cells in the intact adult zebrafish telencephalon through immunohistochemistry against 4C4 [69] and compared 4C4+ cells in the telencephalon in young wildtype (3–5-month-old) and mutant (3-5-month-old) animals (Figure 2a-b′′,e–g).
 Wildtype 4C4+ cells displayed a typical elongated morphology, characteristic of resident non-activated microglia (Figure 2a–a′′,e–g).
 In contrast, most mutant 4C4+ cells displayed larger somata, and hyper-ramified and shorter processes-morphological characteristics typical of the activated state (Figure 2b–b′′,e–g).

 Together, our transcriptome and morphological analyses demonstrate the roles of Grna and Grnb in tuning the activation state of microglial cells in the zebrafish telencephalon.
 Grna and Grnb deficiency promotes the switch toward a pro-inflammatory and possibly detrimental microglial phenotype.